akhil27051999/AWS-3-Tier-Architecture/01-AWS-Account-Setup/README.md

-# 🏗️ AWS Account and IAM Setup and Account Security for Product Deployment
+# 🏗️ AWS Account, IAM Setup and Account Security for Product Deployment

 This document outlines the necessary steps to configure an AWS account and IAM user/group structure and Account Security best practices in preparation for deploying a cloud-based product.